What is the height limit for a fence?

 My neighbor constructed a fence on the property line dividing the land.
 Do I have to pay for the fence?

 The neighbor that built the fence owns it and is solely responsible for its maintenance unless the other neighbor decides to use it.
 Every state defines "use" differently (see above), but most laws are satisfied when a property owner encloses their property by using an existing fence.
 In many states, fencing laws require the neighbor to pay the other owner one-half of the fence's value.

 Robert Frost famously said that good fences make good neighbors.
 Although fence issues may feel petty they impact property rights, which are incredibly important.
-Contact a local attorney for a free initial claim review to learn how they can help resolve your boundary issues with neighbors.
+If you have questions or need to pursue legal action, a local real estate attorney can help you resolve your boundary issues with neighbors.